How to Improve Collections and Reduce A/R in Behavioral Healthcare

 Popular KPIs used specifically for behavioral health include clean claim rates, denial tracking, and bill charge lag times.
 Each of these measurements is quantifiable, which means they are derived from data related to the billing process.

 The collections process for any behavioral health facility should be continually assessed to ensure that it is operating proficiently.

-Ensuring that all employees who have a part in the patient revenue cycle abide by standardized procedures can help behavioral health facilities to collect receivables in a timely manner.
+Ensuring that all employees who have a part in the patient revenue cycle abide by standardized procedures can help behavioral health facilities to collect receivables in a timely manner and improve KPI’s.
 If everyone operates as a team, you’ll likely encounter fewer problems with accounts receivable and bad debts.

 Follow up on outstanding invoices is essential.
 Make sure your collections team has visibility and access to the claims they need to constantly and consistently collect outstanding balances to lower your outstanding aging and increase revenue.

 Contact Sunwave Health to see how your treatment facility can improve collections with Sunwave’s Behavioral Health Platform by properly tracking claims and collections from the onset of admission.